-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Meeting") of IHOP Corp., a Delaware corporation (the "Company"), will be held at the Red Lion Hotel, 100 West Glenoaks Boulevard, Glendale, California, on Tuesday, May 11, 1999, at 10:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Meeting") of IHOP Corp., a Delaware corporation (the "Company"), will be held at the Hilton Hotel in Glendale, 100 West Glenoaks Boulevard, Glendale, California, on Tuesday, May 16, 2000, at 10:00 a.m., local time, for the following purposes:

-- (1) To elect three Class II directors, each to serve for a term of three years and until his or her successor is duly elected and qualified. - (2) To approve and ratify the appointment of PricewaterhouseCoopers LLP, as the Company's independent public accountants for the year ending December 31, 1999. - (3) To approve and ratify the amendment of the IHOP Corp.
-1994 Stock Option Plan for Non-Employee Directors to provide for annual grants of options. - (4) To transact such other business as may properly come before the Meeting or any adjournment thereof.
+(1) To elect three Class III directors, each to serve for a term of three years and until his or her successor is duly elected and qualified.

+(2) To approve and ratify the appointment of PricewaterhouseCoopers LLP, as the Company's independent public accountants for the year ending December 31, 2000.

+(3) To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Only shareholders of record at the close of business on March 25, 1999, the record date for the Meeting, are entitled to notice of and to vote at the Meeting and any adjournment thereof.
+Only shareholders of record at the close of business on March 23, 2000, the record date for the Meeting, are entitled to notice of and to vote at the Meeting and any adjournment thereof.
 A list of such shareholders will be available for examination at the principal executive offices of the Company located at 525 North Brand Boulevard, Glendale, California 91203, at least ten days prior to the Meeting.